open-telemetry/community/mission-vision-values.md

 unsustainable engineering effort?
 This is where OpenTelemetry comes in.
 To achieve our vision, OpenTelemetry sees five key opportunities, listed here:

-**Opportunity I: Telemetry should be easy.** With OpenTelemetry we want high-quality telemetry to be easy, especially for end-users.
+### Telemetry should be easy

+With OpenTelemetry we want high-quality telemetry to be easy, especially for end-users.
 That means that OpenTelemetry should have fast time-to-value, set reasonable defaults yet allow for customization, and pair with excellent documentation and a top-tier overall developer experience.

-**Opportunity II: Telemetry should be universal.** Telemetry protocols and conventions should be unified across languages and signal types (tracing, metrics, logging, etc), not divergent or siloed.
+### Telemetry should be universal

+Telemetry protocols and conventions should be unified across languages and signal types (tracing, metrics, logging, etc), not divergent or siloed.
 This means that OpenTelemetry aspires to find technical solutions that work consistently, both locally and globally.

-**Opportunity III: Telemetry should be vendor-neutral.** For decades, monitoring and observability vendors have created differentiation – and lock-in – through agents that automatically gather useful telemetry from a wide integration surface.
+### Telemetry should be vendor-neutral

+For decades, monitoring and observability vendors have created differentiation – and lock-in – through agents that automatically gather useful telemetry from a wide integration surface.
 This lock-in is limiting for customers and inhibits innovation by tightly coupling telemetry collection and telemetry storage and analysis.
 With OpenTelemetry, we strive to provide a level playing field for all observability providers, avoiding lock-in for any vendor and interoperating with other OSS projects in the telemetry and observability ecosystem.
+Furthermore, with the looming threat of software-supply-chain attacks, we aim to make instrumentation and telemetry auditable.

-**Opportunity IV: Telemetry should be loosely coupled.** OpenTelemetry end-users should be able to pick and choose from the pieces they want without bringing in the rest of the project.
+### Telemetry should be loosely coupled

+OpenTelemetry end-users should be able to pick and choose from the pieces they want without bringing in the rest of the project.
 To enable this, OpenTelemetry’s software architecture is decoupled wherever possible.
-As a corollary, this also means that OpenTelemetry does not want to “pick winners” when it comes to particular projects or technologies: where possible, we prefer to create optionality for our end-users.
+As a corollary, this also means that OpenTelemetry does not want to “pick winners” when it comes to particular projects or technologies: where possible, we prefer to give our end-users a choice.

+### Telemetry should be built-in

-**Opportunity V: Telemetry should be built-in.** Historically, telemetry was something developers integrated manually or via post-compilation agents.
-OpenTelemetry believes that high-quality telemetry can be built in to the entire software stack – just like testing has been for decades.
+Historically, telemetry was something developers integrated manually or via post-compilation agents.
+OpenTelemetry believes that high-quality telemetry can be built in to the entire software stack – just like comments are today.

 While the structure and technical details of OpenTelemetry may change over time, these five key opportunities will remain outstanding until we achieve our